 You don’t need a qualification to be a company director.
 What you should have though is a commitment to learning.
 Your professional career likely calls for it and you should apply to same rigor to your board career.

 Invest in learning and development related to being a company director – it is quite a unique and specific skill area, and the governance landscape is always changing and evolving.
-Formal or informal, there are many director education choices available to you (Boardroom Bootcamp being one of them).
+Formal or informal, there are many director education choices available to you (Boardroom Bootcamp being one of them) that will help you to get on a board of directors.

 5. It might take some time